 Pose #5.
 The Eagle Pose

-Although the notion that balancing postures can aid in concentration is quite intuitive, the eagle pose is particularly beneficial for cultivating focus.
+Although the notion that balancing postures can aid in concentration and focus on work is quite intuitive, the eagle pose is particularly beneficial for cultivating focus.
 This pose soothes the nerves in the body and instantly relaxes the mind.
 No wonder the result is the much-needed awareness and focus of mind.

 How to Do This Pose